INTRO: WHY READ THIS GUIDE (AND WHY I CREATED IT FOR YOU)

 Some of them, I should have used to get started much faster…especially during year one when I was totally broke.

-So, for the past 18 months, I’ve been studying.
+So I studied for 2+ years.
 I analyzed what I did.
 I researched what others do.
 I’ve learned exactly what it takes to be a successful fashion freelancer.

 And I wrote it up in the Ultimate Guide to Being a Freelance Fashion Designer for you.